The creatures you most want to avoid when scuba diving, swimming, or snorkeling.

 Here’s the video of different, stranger stingray attack.

 A list of the most dangerous animals in the oceans (or on land) wouldn’t be complete without the ultimate killer: us.
 To put this into perspective, sharks kill about 10 people every year, while people kill about 100 million sharks every year!

 And the detrimental effects our industrialized fishing processes has had on pretty much every species of fish out there cannot be denied either.
-And while it may be tempting to negate this by saying that a list of “dangerous animals” should focus on animals that are dangerous to humans, do not underestimate the danger we pose to ourselves.
+And while it may be tempting to negate this by saying that a most dangerous animal list should focus on creatures that are deadly to humans, do not underestimate the danger we pose to ourselves.